Home

 • "And if any man shall take away from the words of the book of this prophecy, God shall take away his part out of the Book of Life, and out of the holy city, and from the things which are written in this book."

-Obviously those adding to God's word were never saved, since they wrest scripture and try to put words in God's mouth.
-But they corporately had their part in the Book of Life by confessing Christ,while distorting His inspired words.
-The external Covenant is conditional and no one can keep it.
-The Eternal Covenant is in Christ's blood and is built upon better promises.
-When God says be obedient and I will reward you, it is the very same promise or Covenant that must be kept in Christ.
-When God says obey or else I will judge you, it's the very same conditional warnings that God told the Old Covenant Church.
+Obviously those adding to God's prophecy were never saved, since they twist Scripture attempting to put words in God's mouth.
+They corporately had part in the Book of Life by confessing to be of Christ and His Covenanted church.
+The Old Covenant is conditional so that no one can keep it perfectly, which is required (James 2:10).
+The New Covenant is unconditional because it is by grace, established in Christ's blood and built upon better Promises.
+When God says we must be obedient and He will reward us, it is the very same Promise or Covenant that can only be kept in Christ.
+When God says obey or I will judge you, it's the very same conditional warnings that God told the Old Covenant church.
+The difference is in Christ, there is now no condemnation of the law (Romans 8:1-2) because of His meritorious act.
+One the law of God will judge and the other in Christ they were already judged.
 God is the same today, yesterday and forever.
-There is no change in the process of salvation by Grace, nor of exhorting to obedience.
-There is the external body, and there is the eternal body.
-Just as there is blind faith, and then there is the saving faith of Christ, the latter evidenced by the saint's obedience.
-The fact is, nothing has changed from Exodus to 1st Peter.
+There is no change in the process of God's law, His salvation by Grace or of His exhorting the congregation to obedience.
+There is the eternal body who obey through the faithfulness of Christ, and there is the external body who remain under condemnation even though they take the name of Christ.
+Just as there is blind faith, and then there is the saving faith of Christ.
+The latter is evidenced by the saint's fruits and obedience.
+The fact is, nothing has changed for God's people from Exodus to 1st Peter.

 Exodus 19:5-6